 The benefits of online group study are many.
 First, online group study allows students to learn in a collaborative setting from one another.
 This type of study can provide students with various perspectives and deepen their understanding of the course material.

 Additionally, online group study can help students develop essential teamwork skills.
+Various skills teachers can educate students on different in-demand subjects, such as programming, digital marketing, copywriting, or UI/UX design.
 Group members must work together to stay on track and complete assignments on time.
 Finally, online group study can be a cost-effective way for students to receive supplemental instruction.